 Assuming that the borrower has enough compensating factors, it is possible for loan approval up to a 55% or more debt ratio.
 That is a significant advantage over USDA or conventional loans.
 So, it is possible this could save the day on an FHA purchase with student loan debt.

 If the higher debt to income ratio limits just isn’t quite enough, then adding another borrower could do the trick.
 A relative of yours may be added as a borrower to the FHA loan.
-Even though an FHA loan is for a primary residence purchase or refinance, the co signor does not have to live in the property.
+Even though an FHA loan is for primary residence purchases, the co-signor does not have to live in the home.
 Normally, the reason for this is to help the occupying borrower qualify better because of a high debt ratio.

 In this case, all borrowers’ debts and income are combined into one qualifying entity.
 It is even possible for the occupying borrower to have no income at all.
 An example could be a college student.
-So, this could be an excellent option for buyers with student loan debt.
-Keep in mind that all borrowers are responsible for the loan, whether main borrower or co signor!
+Keep in mind that all borrowers are responsible for the loan, whether the main borrower or co-signor.

 FHA Gift Funds for Down Payment

 Carrying student loan debt may also affect down payment funds.
 Additionally, a buyer just out of college may not have had time to save up a down payment.
 FHA can come to the rescue in that situation as well!
 Even though there is a 3.5% of the purchase price down payment, it may be a gift from a relative, nonprofit, or employer.
-Finally, if buying from a family member, a gift of equity may be used for down payment.
+Finally, if buying from a family member, a gift of equity may be used for a down payment.

 It is even possible for down payment assistance to help in down payment funds.
 Although, they typically require lower debt to income ratios.